nethackchallenge/nethackchallenge.github.io/index.markdown

 NetHack is a ASCII-rendered single-player dungeon crawl game that is one of the oldest and most difficult computer games in history.
 NetHack is procedurally-generated, with hundreds of different entities and complex environment dynamics, presenting an extremely challenging environment for both current state-of-the-art RL agents and humans, while crucially being lightning-fast to simulate.

-Check out [NetHack Wiki](https://nethackwiki.com/wiki/Main_Page) and [nethack.org](http://nethack.org/) to learn more about NetHack, or head over to [Challenge Page](https://www.aicrowd.com/challenges/neurips-2021-nethack-challenge) for an intro.
+Check out the [NetHack Wiki](https://nethackwiki.com/wiki/Main_Page) and [nethack.org](http://nethack.org/) to learn more about NetHack, or head over to the [Challenge Page](https://www.aicrowd.com/challenges/neurips-2021-nethack-challenge) for an intro.

 ### What is the NetHack Learning Environment?